jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 ### MODEL 1: Logistic Regression Model - Imbalanced Data

-The first model.
+The control model.
 A basic algorithm predicts fraud on imbalanced data.
 That is, we're not resampling the data.

 Our imbalanced y-target data shows way more low-risk loans than high-risk ones.
 <pre><code>y.value_counts()</code></pre>